matrix-org/matrix-spec/content/client-server-api/modules/push.md

 `/sync` stream, and MUST update it as it changes.
 Notifications are determined by the push rules which apply to an event.

+For encrypted events, the homeserver has limited access to the event content and properly processing push rules falls on the client.
+Clients should process push rules for each incoming event *after decrypting* them.
+This may result in needing to modify the number of unread notifications received from the homeserver.

+##### Marking notifications as read

 When the user updates their read receipt (either by using the API or by sending an event), notifications prior to and including that event MUST be marked as read.
 Which specific events are affected can vary depending